DHTMLX/docs-suite/docs/integration/suite_and_react.md

 ### Handle events

-When a user performs some action in a Suite widget, the event is fired.
-You can use this event to detect the action and run the required code.
+When a user performs some action in a Suite widget, an event is fired.
+You can use this event to detect an action and run the required code.

 ~~~jsx {6-8} title="Grid.jsx"
 // ...